JoshHarrington/stockcube_ruby/README.md

 - Recipes functionality
 	- ~~Method to edit a recipes Ingredients and Portions~~
 	- ~~Method to favourite a set of recipes~~
-	- Default recipes page would be user's favourite recipes, not a listing of all recipes
+	- ~~Default recipes page would be user's favourite recipes, not a listing of all recipes~~
+	- Search form on index page, pass value through to search page
 	- Method to share recipes between account?
+		- Sharing link to page
-	- **Should not** be able to get to recipe edit pages when not logged in
+	- ~~**Should not** be able to get to recipe edit pages when not logged in~~
 	- ~~Logic to present if recipe is vegetarian / vegan~~
 		- ~~If all ingredients in a recipe are vegetarian then the recipe is vegetarian~~
 		- Some ingredients are marked as not vegetarian / vegan when they should be - bad data, needs fixing